 Finally we did a deep dive on Azure automation.
 We learned how to autoscale resources using Azure Autoscale, and we learned how to automate various tasks by using Powershell and Runbooks.
 We also reviewed configuration management technologies like Chef and Puppet to see how they integrate with our Azure systems.

 By combining all of this knowledge we have a skill set for thoroughly modernizing our cloud infrastructure.
-We can instrument, monitor, configure, automate, and secure our Azure systems as well as a professional devops engineer.
-At the very least you should have enough understanding to be ready for the 70-535 exam’s Design for Operations section.
+We can instrument, monitor, configure, automate, and secure our Azure systems as well as a professional DevOps engineer.
 That’s pretty darn cool for a class like this.
 Of course remember that practice makes perfect.
 We have described a lot of technology in this course.
 It is up to you to actually play around with things in Azure and develop some intuition.

 Now that you are done I’d like to invite you to send any feedback you have about the course to email@example.com.
 We greatly appreciate your comments, questions, and suggestions.
 Congratulations again on fighting through the whole course and good luck in your future endeavors.